wirenboard/wb-modbus-ext-scanner/docs/article.en.md

 - `0x12` — subcommand for no events;
 - `0x52 0x5D` — checksum.

 After receiving the “no events” message, the master continues polling for new events, without confirmations.
-The wb-mqtt-serial driver sends event requests every 50 ms, ensuring near-instant event delivery.
+The wb-mqtt-serial driver sends event requests at a fixed interval depending on the serial port speed:
+- 50 ms at 115200 baud and above
+- 100 ms at 38400–115199 baud
+- 200 ms at lower speeds

+This ensures timely event delivery without overloading the bus.

 ## Resolving address collisions on the bus